puppetlabs/puppet_litmus/docs/md/content/usage/commands/litmus-core-commands.md

 For testing services that require a service manager (like systemd), the default Docker images might not be enough.
 In this case, there is a collection of Docker images, with a service manager enabled, based on our [litmus image repository](https://github.com/puppetlabs/litmusimage).
 For available images, see the [docker hub](https://hub.docker.com/u/litmusimage).

-Alternatively, you can use a dedicated VM that uses another provisioner, for example vmpooler or vagrant.
+Alternatively, you can use a dedicated VM that uses another provisioner, for example vmpooler, vagrant or lxd.

 ### Provisioning via YAML